learning-lte/osmo-nitb-scripts/README.md

 ![](https://raw.githubusercontent.com/DrLafa/osmo-nitb-scripts/master/doc/img/help.png)

-### RougeBTS
+### RougeBTS Fork For DragonOS

- This project is created for easy deployment of Osmocom GSM stack and convenient interaction with users
+This project was forked from DrLafa to work specifically on the DragonOS distro.
+This was created for easy deployment of Osmocom GSM stack and convenient interaction with users

   - E(GPRS) support
   - Asterisk support
-  - monitoring online subscribers
+  - Monitoring online subscribers
-  - automatic interaction with new users, like sms, ussd or call
+  - Automatic interaction with new users, like sms, ussd or call
-  - manual interaction with individual users
+  - Manual interaction with individual users
   - USSD-broadcast
   - SMS-broadcast
-  - SMS-spam ;)
+  - SMS-spam >:D

 ![](https://raw.githubusercontent.com/DrLafa/osmo-nitb-scripts/master/doc/img/RougeBTS.png)

-All software was tested on [LimeSDR-Mini + Orange Pi Zero](https://codeby.net/threads/miniatjurnaja-sotovaja-stancija-na-baze-limesdr-mini-i-orange-pi-zero.66747/) with Armbian Bionic.
-Also with Debian 10
+Software was tested on [LimeSDR-Mini + Orange Pi Zero](https://codeby.net/threads/miniatjurnaja-sotovaja-stancija-na-baze-limesdr-mini-i-orange-pi-zero.66747/) with Armbian Bionic and Debian 10.
+Forked version tested with USRP B210 on DragonOS.

-### Installation
+### Installation (Not Required For DragonOS)
 Installing LimeSuite
 ```
 apt install git g++ cmake libsqlite3-dev libi2c-dev libusb-1.0-0-dev